 How knowing who visits your site helps sales

 The top challenge for most sales teams is finding more leads — and qualified leads, not just a random list of site visitors to sort through.
+Not every visitor is a prospect—use sales intent scoring to focus on companies that show real buying signals.

 Knowing which companies visit your site can improve your sales process in many ways, including: